 Reporters, who are typically the leading academics in their field, are identified by ALI’s Director on the basis of their subject matter expertise and are approved by ALI’s Council.

-Advisers, Liaisons, et al., are recommended to the Council by the Reporter(s), Director, and Deputy Director.
-Together, these project participants make a commitment to review the drafts and provide input to Reporters.
+Advisers are recommended to the Council by the Reporter(s), Director, and Deputy Director.

 No, to the contrary: project participants are expected to “leave their clients at the door” when attending ALI project meetings and offering their views on project drafts.
 See Council Rule 4.03.